BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing made of natural fibers like cotton or linen, as Indonesia is hot and humid year-round.
-Include a lightweight rain jacket or poncho, especially if you're traveling during the wet season (roughly October to April).
-Don't forget insect repellent with DEET, sunscreen, and a reusable water bottle to stay hydrated and reduce plastic waste.
+Pack light, breathable clothing made of natural fibers like cotton or linen, as the climate is hot and humid year-round.
+Include a lightweight rain jacket or poncho, especially if traveling during the rainy season (roughly October to April).
+Don't forget insect repellent with DEET and a basic first-aid kit with antiseptic wipes and pain relievers.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.